natalieagus/50002/docs/Labs/lab2.md

 {:.highlight}
 What do you think is the **tcd** and **tpd** of this 4-bit adder?

 You can pretty much generalise it into N-bit adder.
 A common value is 32-bit or 64-bit adder.
-Modern computers typicall support 64 bits.
+Modern computers typically support 64 bits.
 Simpler microcontrollers might only support 32 bits.

 This module requires a [*parameter*](https://alchitry.com/tutorials/lucid-reference/#parameters) so that we can instantiate it with different values.
 Complete the implementation below.